apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump posts $91 million bond to appeal E. Jean Carroll defamation verdict**
+**George Santos files to run for House again during State of the Union**

-You can read more about it [here](https://www.cbsnews.com/news/trump-posts-bond-e-jean-carroll-case-91-million/).
+You can read more about it [here](https://www.axios.com/2024/03/07/george-santos-state-of-the-union).

 ## Requirements
 - Python 3.8